30,756 Views

 Why screening against PEPs and Sanctions Lists is valuable

-Financial or business relationships with individuals or entities on PEPs and Sanctions Lists are very highly risky.
+Financial or business relationships with individuals or entities on PEPs and Sanctions Lists are very risky.
 Firstly, every country sets out AML/CTF compliance regulations that include ongoing CDD (including screening) as part of continuous financial checks and monitoring.
 Non-compliance may lead to high penalties running up to thousands or even millions of dollars.
 Secondly, there is the risk of getting on the wrong side of the law by associating with discredited people and being pulled-into their financial crimes.
 Thirdly, companies that do not perform screening compliance run the risk of having their business reputation corroded and finances collapse.

 Standard AML/CTF compliance by businesses does not reveal threats associated with “high-risk individuals and entities”.
 Therefore, there is a need to conduct separate checks against PEPs and Sanctions Lists to protect you and your firm from exposure to the menace of financial crimes.

-For more information on NameScan head to: namescan.io or email sales@namescan.io
+For more information on NameScan, head to: namescan.io or email sales@namescan.io

 Subscribe to our blog for updates and more